 Hydro One's asset sustainment activities are based on an assessment of asset condition.
 Distribution asset renewals are undertaken when assessments indicate there is a high risk of failure and where further maintenance activities are not appropriate.
-Capital expenditures for the Company's distribution business in the near term are anticipated to focus on new load connections, storm damage, wood pole replacement, and system capability reinforcement.
-In addition, the Company expects to continue to construct new distribution lines and stations in the future in response to system growth forecasts, continued suburban community development, high load relief requirements and requirements to connect new sources of generation.
-The Company expects that it will spend in the range of approximately \$714 million to \$814 million per year over the next five years on capital expenditures relating to its distribution business.
+The Company expects capital expenditures for its distribution business in the near term to focus on new load connections, storm damage, wood pole replacement, and system capability reinforcement.
+In addition, the Company expects to continue to construct new distribution lines and stations in response to system growth forecasts, continued suburban community development, high load relief requirements and requirements to connect new sources of generation.
+The Company expects that it will spend in the range of approximately \$632 million to \$750 million per year over the next five years on capital expenditures relating to its distribution business.
 The projections are subject to approval by the OEB.

 Hydro One is continuing to modernize its distribution system through the deployment of smart devices (including remotely controllable switches and breakers as well as faulted circuit indicators) as power system assets are renewed.
-Hydro One has implemented a new Distribution Management System ("DMS") at its Ontario Grid Control Centre.
+Hydro One has implemented a Distribution Management System ("DMS") at its Ontario Grid Control Centre.
 The DMS has enabled distribution components to be monitored and controlled, perform real-time analysis and determine, with greater precision, the location of equipment failures.
-Additional functionality is planned, in future, to allow field staff to view system conditions remotely in real-time.
+Additional functionality is planned to allow field staff to view system conditions remotely in real-time.
 Smart metering data will also be used to deliver operational and asset management benefits such as better notification of outages and their scope, asset loading information and other data.
-See the Amended Annual MD&A under the subheading "Capital Investments - Future Capital Investments" for more information on future capital expenditures.
+See the Annual MD&A under the subheading "Capital Investments - Future Capital Investments" for more information on future capital expenditures.